starFalll/CS766_S24/index.md

 </p>
 Figure 2: Architecture visualization of the models Efficient-Topformer-B, Efficient-Topformer-S, Efficient-Topformer-T.

-The architecture of Efficient-Topformer base model is a combination of a small CNN and a large ViT, with a total of 1.8G FLOPs.
-The CNN architecture has many channels and a large kernel size to facilitate rich feature learning, while maintaining a small depth and expand ratio for improved efficiency.
-The ViT component employs a large number of heads, QKV dimension, and depth to capture the full-image receptive field and model global interactions.
-This hybrid architecture balances accuracy and efficiency by leveraging the strengths of both CNN and ViT.
+The architecture of the Efficient-Topformer base model constitutes a fusion of a compact CNN and an expansive ViT, resulting in a total of 1.8G FLOPs.
+The CNN component is designed with numerous channels and a sizable kernel size to facilitate comprehensive feature learning, while maintaining a shallow depth and expand ratio to enhance efficiency.

+On the other hand, the ViT component is characterized by an abundance of heads, QKV dimension, and depth, enabling it to capture the complete image receptive field and effectively model global interactions.
+This hybrid architecture achieves a delicate balance between accuracy and efficiency by capitalizing on the inherent strengths of both CNN and ViT architectures.

 ## 5 Visualization